3 Reasons why Carmel Indiana is the most popular Indy suburb

 Carmel has one of the best school systems in the Midwest.
 Carmel High School has just about 5,000 students attending the school, making it the biggest school in Indiana.
 Its size, however, is what makes its ratings so exceptional.
 A school as large as Carmel High is competing with schools with a much smaller student population.
 Teachers at smaller schools generally have a better ability to work one-on-one with students, boosting homework and test scores.

 Too often in big schools, students who may struggle (whether that is academically, socially, or otherwise) can fall through the cracks when the attention of teachers is divided in so many directions.
-Carmel is by no means a small town, with a population of about 98,000, and there is only one high school in Carmel.
+Carmel is by no means a small town.
+With a population of about 98,000, and only one high school.
 Because of this, for some of the students living on the outskirts of town, getting to school can be a bit of a haul.

 While a large school absolutely has some disadvantages (like the lack of individualized attention, and the competitive nature of a larger pool of students), Carmel High gets a huge advantage by nature of being the only high school: Tax dollars.
 With just one high school in Carmel, all the money for the school systems gets funneled to one place.